bebopsan/Ellipsometry_for_dummies/README.md

   python ellipse_app.py

 This repository also contains a quick documentation in the form of a poster named "polarization_poster.pdf".
+To visualize it  go to "View code" then click on polarization_poster.pdf and select "Open binary file".

 Licence
 -------